School attendance, behaviour and welfare

 Arranging appointments and outings after school hours, at weekends or during school holidays will help to prevent disruption to your child's education and to the school.
 You should not expect the school to agree to your child going on holiday during term time and if you do take them out of school this too may result in a penalty notice.

 If you are having difficulty in getting your child to school or think there may be a reason why your child does not want to go to school, you should always speak to your child's class teacher for help and support.

 We can also provide support by working directly with parents and schools.
 For example, where children have a long term illness, where families are in difficulty or where a child is being bullied.

 Get in touch with us for further information about school attendance.

 Pupil leave in term time

-From the 1st September 2013 the law gives no entitlement to parents to take their child on holiday during term time.
+The law gives no entitlement to parents to take their child on holiday during term time.